SludgeSlug/noizpromotions/README.md

 Python and Node package manager need to be installed.
 Run `pip install Flask` to install flask for Python which is required to run the server

+Run `pip install pymongo` to install dependencies required to talk to mongo db

 ## Installation

 Run `npm install` to load node packages.
 Run `ng build` to prepare the client side code to execute from the Python server